 Let’s kick it off with the most common material for a kitchen sink, stainless steel.
 It is the material of choice for three very simple reason; it’s less expensive than most other materials, it’s versatile, and it’s durable.
 You can find a variety of stainless steel sink designs such as undermount (which we discussed last week), top mount, and drop-in.
 The thickness (Gauge) of the steel will determine how it can be mounted and its price.

 Stainless steel sinks may be a bit louder and have a tendency to scratch easier than other materials, but you could easily solve the issue by getting a coating added to act as a padding.
 It’s tough to keep stainless steel sinks flawless because water spots show after use.
 With regular cleaning, these sinks are a fantastic option that is inexpensive and resistant to heat.
 Because they are lightweight, they will suit almost any kitchen without the need for a reinforced solid countertop.
 They offer a beautifully sleek design that adds a modern touch to any kitchen.

 Another popular material is cast iron, which is one of the oldest materials used.
-These sinks are made by pouring a heavy porcelain enamel finish on top of the iron, making it extremely tough.
+Theses sinks are made by pouring a heavy porcelain enamel finish on top of the iron, making it extremely tough.
 This will prevent the iron from rusting and it creates a surface that is highly resistant to stains, scratches, and fading.
 Compared to the stainless steel option, cast iron sinks won’t show the water spots and will be easier to keep a flawless finish.
-You will also find they offer a wider variety of colours, but they will cost you more.
+You will also find they offer a wider variety of colors, but they will cost you more,

 The cost of the sink and installation will be more expensive, and you’ll require a solid countertop with additional supports.
 Overall, these are a beautiful option that have a lot of character with a bit of a vintage feel.